chirag200666/waterlock-local-sms-auth/README.md

 local authentication using phone &amp; code for waterlock

-waterlock-local-sms-auth is a module for [waterlock](http://waterlock.ninja/) providing a local authentication method for users either based on phone number and sms code.
+waterlock-local-sms-auth is a module for [waterlock](http://waterlock.ninja/) providing a local authentication method for users based on phone number and sms code.
 Its a adaptation of waterlock-local-auth code but for inputs for authenticaltion.
 Also serves as a sample code for somebody who wants to modify waterlock-local-auth.